 - Creditor and divorce issues.
 If your child ends up with a tax lien, creditor problems or in divorce court, then the government, creditor or ex-spouse may place a lien on your property and attempt to force a sale.

-- Income tax problems.
+- Income tax problems due to no step up in basis.
 When you die and your children inherit your home through probate, a revocable living trust or a transfer on death deed, then your children will receive a step up in the income tax basis of the home.
 This, in turn, will minimize capital gains taxes on the sale of the home after your death.
 On the other hand, when you add your child's name to the deed for your home during your lifetime, then the home will not receive a step up in basis after your death which means that your child will owe capital gains taxes when the house is later sold.

 What Should You Do?